jeshan/cfn-failures-to-telegram/README.md

 You can place your private sceptre configuration at that location in a private bucket and they will be pulled on build.
 There's a script available to send these files to S3: Edit your private bucket in `upload-private-config.sh` and run it.
-You need to create the role so that your deployment pipeline has permissions to deploy.
-To do that, for each environment, run `sceptre launch -y $ENV/base`
+You need to create the role so that your deployment pipeline has permissions to deploy. run `python put-target-deployment-roles.py`
 Then, run the pipeline.
 That's all what's needed for sceptre to work.